crisperdue/prooftoys-site/content/using-proofbuilder.md

 ### The worksheet

-**Notes.** Excess parens in if-then-else, now work around with "in".

 The first time you visit a page that contains a proof builder, the proof builder looks a bit like a window onto a blank sheet of paper with a few controls.
 This _proof display_ will show the steps of your